Former Idaho governor candidate indicted in 1984 killing

 DENVER (AP) - A former Idaho gubernatorial candidate has been indicted in the murder of Jonelle Matthews, a 12-year-old girl who went missing in Colorado after a holiday concert in 1984, officials said Tuesday.

-Steve Pankey, who ran as a Constitution Party candidate for governor in 2014 and as a Republican in the 2018 primary, contacted the Idaho Statesman in September 2019 to tell his side of the story, fearing a possible arrest.
+Steve Pankey ran as a Constitution Party candidate for governor in 2014 and as a Republican in the 2018 primary.
+He contacted the Idaho Statesman in September 2019 to tell his side of the story, fearing a possible arrest.

+He did not immediately return phone or email messages from The Associated Press on Tuesday.
+Last week, he told the Times-News in Twin Falls, Idaho, that he was being framed in the case.

+Pankey lived near Jonelle’s family when she disappeared, the newspaper reported.
+His family attended church with hers, but at different times.
+He said those are the only connections he has to her or her family.

 Sign up for Daily Newsletters